 Students will complete a self-assessment of their knowledge and skills and their professional behavior.
 They will use their assessment to reflect critically on their (1) readiness to enter or continue in the ECE profession and (2) professional behavior.
-Students will upload the survey responses to Blackboard and will respond to the open-ended questions in Blackboard Journal prior to the beginning of class.
+Students will upload the survey responses to Blackboard and will respond to the open-ended questions in Blackboard Journal prior to due date.